sdcampbell/Content-Security-Policy-Generator/README.md

 ## Usage

-Run the script from the command line, providing the URL of the website you want to analyze:
+Run the script from the command line, providing the URL of the page you want to analyze:

 ```
-python csp_generator.py https://www.example.com
+python csp_generator.py https://www.example.com/foo
 ```

 To enable CSP violation reporting, add the `--report-uri` argument:

 ```
-python csp_generator.py https://www.example.com --report-uri https://your-reporting-endpoint.com/csp-report
+python csp_generator.py https://www.example.com/foo --report-uri https://your-reporting-endpoint.com/csp-report
 ```

 ### Which Pages to Analyze